 Gottman doesn’t seem to be particularly invested in profound corrective emotional experiences emanating from the therapist.
-While Gottman appreciates the heuristic potential of attachment theory, at the end of the day he describes himself a first-class plumber.
+While Gottman appreciates attachment theory, at the end of the day he describes himself as a first-class plumber.

 EFT posits that couples act as secure bases for one another.

 Unlike the other two couples therapy models, It has been argued that EFT has a structure and format somewhat similar to individual therapy.

 The EFT therapist presents as a perfect parent, validating and empathizing with whatever painful experiences are offered.

 Unlike Imago and Gottman, EFT helps clients to communicate with each other without actually requiring them to soften their words in any way.
 EFT seeks to uncover and process raw primary emotion, not to meticulously deconstruct and reconfigure communication.

 There is a saying in the EFT community which is “bad EFT is better than no EFT.”
 This rather brash bit of hubris contradicts the idea that good EFT depends on the clinical skill and judgment of the couples therapist.
 My couples therapy professor at Antioch had an opposite opinion which I share.